seed-labs/seed-emulator/CONTRIBUTING.md

-# Contributing to SEED Labs
+# Contributing to SEEDEmulator Project

 Thanks for checking out the SEEDEmulator project!
 We're excited to hear and learn from you.
 We've put together the following guidelines to help you